-As the largest pet specialty retailer of services and solutions for the lifetime needs of pets in North America, PetSmart is committed to the highest standards of ethical conduct and business integrity.
+As the leading omni-channel pet retailer in North America, PetSmart is committed to the highest standards of ethical conduct and business integrity.
 This commitment includes offering safe products and services to customers and pets, making responsible decisions in how we manage our business, and creating a positive impact for our customers, our associates, pets and the communities where we live and work.
 We also strive to positively influence ethics and integrity in our supply chain, as stated in our Supplier Code of Conduct.
-PetSmart requires its proprietary brand vendors to act in accordance with this Supplier Code of Conduct and for all vendors to act in full compliance with all applicable laws and regulations.
-Vendors are responsible for ensuring that they and their employees, workers, representatives, agents and subcontractors comply with these obligations.
+PetSmart requires its proprietary brand suppliers to act in accordance with this Supplier Code of Conduct and for all suppliers to act in full compliance with all applicable laws and regulations.
+Suppliers are responsible for ensuring that they and their employees, workers, representatives, agents and subcontractors comply with these obligations.

-In 2022, we revamped our vendor education program to include robust training for new vendors and ongoing resources and support for all vendors in striving for continuous improvement.
+In 2022, we revamped our supplier education program to include robust training for new suppliers and ongoing resources and support for all suppliers in striving for continuous improvement.

 In addition, our Code of Ethics & Integrity outlines expectations for how we do business and work together, as well as the ethical and legal responsibilities that we share.
 All new hires review the Code along with other key company policies and are provided other training and compliance reminders based on their role.
-Our leaders model ethical behavior by maintaining an "open door" environment and encouraging associates to ask questions and report concerns, with resources that include an ethics reporting line, CareSmart, which allows associates and business partners to make anonymous reports through an independent third party.
+Our leaders are encouraged to model ethical behavior by maintaining an "open door" environment and encouraging associates to ask questions and report concerns, with resources that include an ethics reporting line, CareSmart, which allows associates and business partners to make anonymous reports through an independent third party.